Päijät-Häme: History

 Villages in Päijät-Häme have a long history intertwined with the landscape.
 Most likely arose around the 16th century, strategically placed near ridges and waterways for easy access to water and fertile land.
 Water remained the primary mode of transportation for centuries, with some villages even shifting their centers to be closer to navigable routes.
 The arrival of railways in the 19th century revolutionized transportation, and later road networks further influenced development.
 Heinola, for example, benefitted from its location near the Kymijoki River, which facilitated industrial growth once railways arrived.
 This pattern likely mirrored itself across Päijät-Häme during the 1800s and 1900s.

 Heinola, founded in 1776, became the region's first city in 1839.
 Industrial areas grew around its center, particularly on the east and south sides.
 Lahti's story is tied to railways and lakeside industry.
 It gained market town rights in 1878 and city status in 1905.
 Factories like sawmills, a pulp mill, and match factories fueled Lahti's expansion.
 Village churches (kirkonkylät) also saw growth from the 1860s onward, spurred by relaxed land ownership laws.
 However, rapid expansion in some villages obscured their older features.
 Lahti housed sawmills, pulp mills, glass factories, and textile producers.
 Heinola developed sawmills, plywood, and fiberboard factories alongside metalworking.
 Notably, Hämeenkoski had Finland's first flax cleaning plant built in 1888.
 Worker housing districts accompanied industrial growth.
 The passage mentions both early examples and later, larger developments from the post-war period and the 1960s and 70s.

 Heraldry

 Blazon: Azure, a mermaid and in dexter chief a cuckoo close Or.
 In laymen's terms: The coat of arms sports a depiction of the ancient water goddess Vellamo as a mermaid, with a cuckoo.

 Municipalities

 The region of Päijät-Häme consists of 10 municipalities, two of which have city status (marked in bold).
+All of the municipalities belong to the Lahti sub-region.
+Previously, Heinola, Sysmä and Hartola formed the Heinola sub-region (known as Itä-Häme sub-region until 2001), which merged with the Lahti sub-region in 2010.